 No. We work with clients of all religious or non-religious backgrounds.
 We leave it up to you to decide the extent to which you would like to incorporate your religious beliefs into your therapy.

 How do I open an encrypted email from my couselor?

 Here are instructions on using email encryption.
+Encrypted emails can be opened using a desktop/laptop.
 Please note that email should be used for scheduling purposes only, not to discuss personal or time-sensitive information.

 Please note that this form must be submitted to UCC before we can provide you with any letters or documentation.
 Please note that all letters/documentation may take up to 30 days to process from the day we receive this form.

 Can you offer a note to excuse me from class?

 If your specific appointment time coincides with a class time, please stop at the front desk on your way out to get a note for your professor.

 Can you write a letter for me to withdraw from an entire course?